Vegan Pot Pie

 This vegan pot pie is the perfect comfort food, a warm and hearty dish loaded with veggies for anything from a weeknight meal to a holiday dish.

-Top your gluten-free pot pie with a homemade Gluten-free Vegan Pie Crust, or your favorite store-bought vegan puff pastry for a delicious vegan chicken pot pie that your family will love.
+Top your gluten-free pot pie with a homemade Gluten-free Vegan Pie Crust, or your favorite store-bought vegan puff pastry for a delicious vegan chicken pot pie recipe that your family will love.

 During that time, his father-in-law worked for a pot pie factory.
 Because of him, I was introduced to different quintessential British pies, such as Steak and Kidney Pie, Chicken Pie, and Bramble Apple Pies.